35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ***Note**: It should work on Arch Linux with some minor changes but I haven't tested it.*

-Custom partition layout should also work, but you'll have to adjust the crypttab accordingly.
+Custom partition layout should also work, but you'll have to adjust the crypttab and TPM bindings accordingly.

 ## Preparations